technofocus-pte/Capstnprjctsolngddepth/Usecase/fleet-chatapp.md

   ![A screenshot of a computer program AI-generated content may be incorrect.](./media/image125.png)

 22. Now Deploy the model as a web service .Run the cell.
-Deployment takes 10-15 minutes to complete.
+Deployment takes 15-20 minutes to complete.

+>>Note : While the model is deploying, you can proceed to the next task to create an index in Azure Search service

   ![A screenshot of a computer AI-generated content may be incorrect.](./media/image126.png)